conterra/mapapps-locationfinder/README.md

 # LocationFinder bundle
-This bundle provides an omnisearch store for connecting to the Esri CH LocationFinder service, which has to be licensed seperately via Esri Switzerland.
+This bundle provides a store for connecting to the Esri CH LocationFinder service, which has to be licensed seperately via Esri Switzerland.
 A location can be searched by entering search criteria in a text field.

 Installation Guide
 ------------------